jina-ai/jina/docs/tutorials/scale-out.md

         yield Document(text=item)
 ```

-### Scale-Up your Executor
+### Scale-Up an Executor

-When you start your `Flow`, you might discover to process all these text corpus, it takes a while:
+When you start your `Flow`, you might discover to process all the text corpus, this process takes a while:

 ```python
 with f: